tekihei2317/fuwa-orm/README.md

 # fuwa-orm

-Lightweight ORM for SQLite with typesafe client and code generation from SQL [WIP]
+Lightweight ORM for SQLite with typesafe client and code generation from SQL (WIP).

 ## Installation